FusionCache/docs/docs/pspub/pspub.md

 To reduce network traffic, the server will only respond with a `PUB_RSP` if an error occurs.

 This command can create channels if they don't exist.
-You can also create a channel without publishing using `CREATE_CHNL`.
+You can also create a channel without publishing using [CREATE_CHNL](../pscreatechannel/pscreatechnl.md).

 <br/>